Wologman/Mental_Health/README.md

 # Mental_Health

 I had a really awful time transitioning to self-employed remote work.
-2021-22 was by far the worst year of my life, due mainly to some external factors.
+It was by far the worst year of my life, due mainly to some external factors.
 But working alone without a stable long term project definately compounded things.

 I found myself in an epic battle with anxiety and depression, and flying down to the Christchurch office just to be around my old mates.
 I took four months off paid work recover my mental health and make sure it never happens again.
 I'm still going to a therapist once a week, but have mostly recovered.